devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Chip answers on this request '204 No content' which means that operation successfully completed.

 ## Web server
 Firmware includes local HTTP server with tools for playing with API and some samples for some sensor.
-Web server aviliable at chip's 80 port.
-Having DeviceId configured and mDNS compatible OS, it is possible to to open web page at http://your-device-id-or-chip-ip.local/ in browser.
+Web server available at chip's 80 port.
+Having DeviceId configured and mDNS compatible OS, it is possible to open web page at http://your-device-id-or-chip-ip.local/ in browser.
 To play with RESTful API there is a simple page http://your-device-id.local/tryapi.html where any command can be tried and command's output can be observed.

 ## Uploadable page
 The original main page can be replaced with any other up to 65536 bytes.
 Only main page can be replaced, there is no way to add more pages.
 There is a tiny text editor at `http://device-id-or-ip.local/editor.html` which allows to edit page content in web browser and download/upload file.
 If page was changed, original page is always available at `http://device-id-or-ip.local/help.html`.
 Do not edit web page simultaneously from different tabs/browsers/computers.